tabledoc¶

 self.strip = strip

-def save(self, ts: Triplestore) -> None:
+def save(self, ts: Triplestore) -> dict:

-"""Save tabular datadocumentation to triplestore."""
+"""Save tabular datadocumentation to triplestore.

 self.context.add_context(